MisanToghanro/Dictionary-app/README.md

-# Dictionary-app
+# 📖 Dictionary App
-This is a react based  web app using the Dictionary API

-Users should be able to:

-Search for words using the input field
-See the Free Dictionary API's response for the searched word See a form validation message when trying to submit a blank form Play the audio file for a word when it's available Switch between light and dark themes
+A React-based web application that allows users to search for word definitions using the Free Dictionary API.

+## 🔧 Features

+- 🔍 **Search for Words**
+  Use the input field to look up definitions and other details for any word.

+- 📘 **API Integration**
+  Displays results returned by the [Free Dictionary API](https://dictionaryapi.dev/).

+- ⚠️ **Form Validation**
+  Shows an error message if the user tries to submit an empty input.

+- 🔊 **Audio Playback**
+  Users can play the pronunciation audio for a word when available.

+- 🌗 **Theme Toggle**
+  Switch between **light** and **dark** themes for a personalized experience.

+- 📱 **Responsive Layout**
+  Optimized for all screen sizes – mobile, tablet, and desktop.

+- 🖱️ **Accessible Interactions**
-View the optimal layout for the interface depending on their device's screen size See hover and focus states for all interactive elements on the page
+  Includes hover and focus states for all interactive elements for better usability.